dev-hydrogen/Nightclub/README.md

 Place your info.dat file and beatmap file (usually named by difficulty, such as expertplus.dat, expert.dat etc) and rename the beatmap file to the name of your folder (again, barbedwire.dat or whosgotyourlove.dat)
 (also rename your info.dat file to ``info.dat`` specifically if it has any capital letters, not sure if this causes issues or not though)

 You are now safe to start your server.
-If you have the permission to use the command, you can now do /playbeatmap <songname> (<songname>, again, is the same as in your sounds.json or BeatMapVisualiser folder) and watch the show!
+If you have the permission to use the command, you can now do /playbp <songname> (<songname>, again, is the same as in your sounds.json or Nightclub data folder) and watch the show!

 # Troubleshooting